fyfylian/online-payments-system/README.md

 ## Usage

-1. Create a `./.env` file with your [API key](https://docs.adyen.com/user-management/how-to-get-the-api-key), [Client Key](https://docs.adyen.com/user-management/client-side-authentication) - Remember to add `http://localhost:8080` as an origin for client key, and merchant account name (all credentials are in string format):
+1. Create a `./.env` file with your [API key](https://docs.fyfy.io http://localhost:8080` as an origin for client key, and merchant account name (all credentials are in string format):

 ```
 API_KEY="your_API_key_here"